Corydoras

 Training Milestones for Corydoras Catfish

-Successful training for Corydoras Catfish respects this species's easy trainability profile and natural peaceful tendencies.
+Training progress with a Corydoras Catfish compounds when the handler adapts to the breed's actual preferences, which typically shows as easy trainability and peaceful tendencies.
 Weeks one through four: focus on establishing trust and learning your Corydoras Catfish's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Corydoras Catfish's straightforward trainability means most owners can handle basic training independently with good resources.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources